Male Reproductive System Cancers

 Testicular cancer

-The testicles are the two small, egg-shaped glands behind the penis that produce sperm.
+The testes are the two small, egg-shaped glands behind the penis that produce sperm.

 Most testicular cancers start in the germ cells, the cells that make sperm.
 These are called germ cell cancers.
 There are two main types of germ cell cancers: